create3000/x_ite/docs/_posts/components/Geometry3D/IndexedFaceSet.md

 ## Overview

-IndexedFaceSet is a geometry node that can contain a Color/ColorRGBA, Coordinate/CoordinateDouble, Normal and TextureCoordinate nodes.
+IndexedFaceSet defines polygons using index lists corresponding to vertex coordinates.
+IndexedFaceSet is a geometry node containing a Coordinate|CoordinateDouble node, and can also contain Color|ColorRGBA, Normal and TextureCoordinate nodes.

 The IndexedFaceSet node belongs to the **Geometry3D** component and its default container field is *geometry.* It is available since X3D version 2.0 or later.